 If you want to take a stab at doing your own SEO, read this first.
 Also, I recommend using a keyword search site like neilpatel.com/ubersuggest to prepare the keywords that are going to get searched and a tool like YOAST (if you’re on WordPress) to learn how to implement the keyword into your webpage properly.

 Last but not least, how are you going to know if all of your hard work paid off or if you need to keep tweaking.
 You need analytics.
 One of your best options out there is Google Analytics, though it can be tricky for those new to it.
 WordPress often features Jetpack as an analytic tool as well.
 The idea is to find a means to keep track of where they go, what they look at, and at what point you (potentially) lose them.
 I take a step further and use heatmapping (offered by companies like Hotjar and Sumo) so that I can see where, in what order, and how long each user looks at anything on my website.
 I use that data to adjust what I present.

 Use the worksheet and DIY, contact me directly and ask questions, or even book with me to discuss letting my team do it for you.
 Just DO SOMETHING.
 Up your website game because business in the 20-somethings demands it.
 Get with the times.

 Oh, and please don’t forget, “If you build it, they will come” only worked in the field of dreams.
 You’ve got to do it right.

+This is a planning pathway to a website that converts eyes to buys.
 Fill in your info and click GET and your PDF will be sent to your inbox!